Nam-Duong427/CTF/forensics/Investigative Reversing 0/solution.md

 ```
 According to the pseudocode given :
 - v8 stands for the image.
-- The image was appended by ptr[i] by fputc()
+- The image was appended by ptr[i] by fputc().
 - Append followed by 26 characters and it means our flag.
 We just basically follow the code line by line to get the flag.

 The flag is 26 characters, so we will take the last 26 bytes in the image.

-Our solution script base on the pseudocode :
+Our solution script based on the pseudocode :

-Note: ptr stands for flag, and file stands for the image.
+_Note: ptr stands for flag, and file stands for the image. _

 ```python
 file=[0x70, 0x69, 0x63, 0x6f, 0x43, 0x54, 0x4b, 0x80, 0x6b, 0x35, 0x7a, 0x73,